Reviews You Can Rely On

 Flatlock seams across the majority of this top (with the exception of the hem) ensure that the seams won't rub when worn next to the skin.
 In the future, we hope that Meriwool updates this otherwise well-designed piece with off-the-shoulder seams.
 But this slight criticism was only noticeable under the weight of a heavy backpacking pack.

 This top has a slim, athletic, and yet stylish fit that is as suited to a day on the mountain as heading into town.
-It appears to fit very true to size — a size Large perfectly suited the 5'11", 185lb, athletic frame of our head tester.
-We particularly appreciate that the well-cut arms end in cuffs that are supported by a slight elastic band.
-Unlike other tops in this review, the cuffs maintained their true shape longer, even when we continued to pull them up over our forearms.
+It appears to fit very true to size — a size Large perfectly suited my 5'11", 185lb athletic frame.
+I particularly appreciate that the well-cut arms end in cuffs supported by a slight elastic band.
+Unlike other tops in this review, the cuffs maintained their true shape longer, even when I continued to pull them up over my forearms.

 Credit: Justin Simoni